tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-23-new-podcast-write-the-docs-community.md

 categories:
 - technical-writing
 keywords: podcasts, write the docs
-summary: "The Write the Docs community now has a podcast available.
+description: "The Write the Docs community now has a podcast available.
 The podcast follows a discussion-based format with several co-hosts talking about recent articles or topics related to tech comm.
 The podcast is available on almost every podcast platform."
 bitlink: http://bit.ly/wtdpodcastepisode1
 ---